 After nearly a week on the North Island, it's time to wave goodbye to the hills and prepare to say hello to the mountains!
 Take a late morning car ferry from Wellington across the Cook Strait to Picton.

 You have two ferry options: the Interislander and Bluebridge.
 Both ferries are similar in price and amenities, so you might just decide who to sail with based on their timetables.
+(Definitely book ahead, though, since you'll be taking a vehicle!)

 This ferry ride usually takes at least 3.5 hours, but the ferries that run this route are large with comfortable lounge chairs, large windows, and usually at least one cafe.
 Make sure to go out on deck once you reach the Queens Charlotte Sound, as the scenery is pretty spectacular!